 We can do better.

 The questions are yours to use freely, no intellectual property infringement.
 Copy/paste them, download/print them, make your own adjustments, use them on official paperwork in your clinic, use them unofficially when you are interviewing and/or examining your patient.
 PLEASE, JUST USE THEM!

-- (Most important, IMO) Do you have pain at the vaginal opening such as with PENETRATION of any kind-sexual or with the use of menstruation products like tampons/menstrual cups?
+- (Most important, IMO) Do you have pain at the vaginal opening with PENETRATION of any kind-sexual or with the use of menstruation products like tampons/menstrual cups?